Contact Us for a Free Consultation (213) 542-0979

 What to do if Your Internet Date Turns into a Sex Crime

 This is a constant problem now.
 You're already behind the 8-ball because you have to look at it from the perspective of a juror.
-A juror is going to say, how are you already having sex with the person.
+A juror is going to say, How are you already having sex with the person.
 You just met them and have known them for a couple of hours.
 Who would consent to a situation like that?

 How should you handle it?
 Who should you hire?
-Should you go to the police and talk to them?
-By the way, you should never go into the police and talk to them and give them a statement in my opinion if you're being looked at for some sort of a sex offense that occurred on a date with somebody who you met through a dating site or a dating application.There are common mistakes to avoid in a sex crime case.
+Should you report to the police and speak with them?
+By the way, you should never go to the police and talk to them and give them a statement, in my opinion, if you're being looked at for some sort of a sex offense that occurred on a date with somebody whom you met through a dating site or a dating application.
+It's crucial to be aware of and avoid common mistakes in a sex crime case, which can help you stay informed and prepared.

 Defending Sex Crime Allegations